RandallNagy/xAPI-Spec/xAPI-About.md

 standardize and modernize training and education management and delivery in the US.
 Since that time, there has been a growing realization of the need to track learning experiences of individuals beyond formal, structured computer-based training.
 In assessing candidates' suitability for positions or their capability for performing various tasks, there is a need to consider a wide range of formal and informal learning experiences, both on and offline.
-That information, more often than not is scattered across a wide variety of sources.
+That information - more often than not - is scattered across a wide variety of sources.

-Out of this perceived need, the xAPI community and specification were born. xAPI assumes that:
+Out of the need to better understand any learner's educational experiences the xAPI community and specification were born. xAPI assumes that:
   * There is a need to be able to analyze information about learning experiences and their outcomes distributed across a wide variety of sources, platforms and technologies.
-  * Developing a commonly-accepted framework for gathering, storing and exchanging this information represents the best way of achieving this.
+  * Developing a commonly-accepted framework for gathering, storing and exchanging this information represents a better way of understand a learner's educational experiences.

 The goals of the xAPI are:

-* To make it easier to understand and compare learning experiences and their outcomes recorded across a wide variety of contexts, platforms and technologies.
+* To make it easier to *understand and compare* learning experiences and their outcomes recorded across a wide variety of contexts, platforms and technologies.
-* To maximize interoperability of services which create, gather, store and process information about learning experiences.
+* To maximize *interoperability of services* which create, gather, store and process information about learning experiences.
-* To provide a guide to those who want to build applications that conform to and implement this specification.
+* To **provide a guide* to those who want to build applications that conform to and implement this specification.
-* To provide criteria against which conformance to this specification can be tested.
+* To provide criteria against which *conformance* to the xAPI specification can be tested.

-The document that follows sets out the xAPI specification which is designed to achieve these goals.
+The remainder of this document details the xAPI specification designed to achieve the above goals.

 ## 2.0 How to Use This Document